Direct statistical inference for finite Markov jump processes via the matrix exponential: Evaluating

-For a single time point, our binary search algorithm homes in on the required $m$ using the upper and lower bounds of Theorem \ref{thrm.asymp} together with the identity \eqref{eqn.alt.form}, the right hand side of which can be evaluated quickly and accurately using the standard \texttt{C++} toolbox, \texttt{boost}.
-This is quicker than the standard implementation of the Poisson quantile function (e.g. as implemented in \texttt{boost}), which uses the Cornish-Fisher expansion to approximate the quantile, hence needing an expensive evaluation of $\Phi^{-1}$, and then conducts a local search.
-When evaluating $\nu^{\top}e^{Qt}$ for multiple times $t_1,\dots,t_n$, presented in ascending order, our function can be speeded up still further for $j$ in $2,\dots,n$ by using $m_{\epsilon}(\rho t_{j-1})$ as a lower bound for $m_{\epsilon}(\rho t_j)$.
+Our binary search algorithm homes in on the required $m$ using the upper and lower bounds of Theorem \ref{thrm.asymp} together with the identity \eqref{eqn.alt.form}, the right hand side of which can be evaluated quickly and accurately using the standard \texttt{C++} toolbox, \texttt{boost}.
+This is quicker than the standard implementation of the Poisson quantile function (e.g. as implemented in \texttt{boost}), which uses the Cornish-Fisher expansion to approximate the quantile (hence needing an expensive evaluation of $\Phi^{-1}$) and then conducts a local search.

-The speed of a vector multiplication by a sparse-matrix depends on the implementation of the sparse matrix algorithm.
-In \texttt{R} \cite[]{Rcite} and in \texttt{C++} \texttt{Armadillo} \cite[]{Armadillo,ArmadilloSp}, sparse matrices are stored in column-major order.
-Hence pre-multiplication of the sparse matrix by a vector, $\nu^\top Q$, is much quicker than post multiplcation, $Q\nu$.
-In other languages, such as \texttt{Matlab}, sparse matrices are stored in row-major order and post-multiplication is the quicker operation, so $Q^\top$ should be stored and used, rather than $Q$.